Professor-Codephreak/MULTAIR/README.md

 *   **Based on `busboy`:** `multair` leverages the `busboy` library for low-level parsing of `multipart/form-data` requests. `busboy` is known for its performance and stream-based parsing capabilities, which are crucial for handling large file uploads efficiently without excessive memory consumption.
 *   **Stream-Based Processing:**  The entire `multair` pipeline is designed around streams.
 Incoming request data is streamed to `busboy` for parsing, and file data is further streamed to the configured storage engine.
 This stream-based approach is fundamental for scalability and memory efficiency, especially when dealing with large files and concurrent uploads.
 *   **Pluggable Storage Engines:**  `multair` adopts a pluggable storage engine architecture, allowing developers to choose from built-in storage options or create custom engines tailored to specific storage requirements.
-This design promotes flexibility and integration with diverse storage backends.
+This design promotes flexibility and integration for diverse storage backends.

 ## Built-in Storage Engines